Visit us on Facebook

 Due to Covid-19 restrictions we are currently unable to accept new applications for the online service, please register for the NHS app instead. www.nhs.uk/nhsapp

 If you have previously registered for the online service and require your password to be re-set please contact reception and we will assist wherever possible.

 If you have been asked to provide a urine or stool sample please note that samples are collected at 1pm Monday to Friday.
 Please place them in the designated box on reception.
 Any samples handed in after 1pm will be stored overnight in the collection box.
 You are requested not to bring samples in after 1pm on Fridays.

 Medical Sick Certificates

 Please note - you do not need to see a doctor to get a sick certificate until you have been unwell for 6 days or more.
 After 6 days a doctor will need to issue a certificate for you.
-If you subsequently need an extension to this, our reception staff can request this from the doctor on your behalf (you don't have to see a doctor).
-It takes 48 hours for this to be ready.
+If you subsequently need an extension to this, our reception staff can request this from the doctor on your behalf (you do not always have to see a doctor).
+It takes a minimum 48 hours for this to be ready.
 Please also note we are unable to provide duplicate copies.

 We would like to record your preferred method of contact so that you can receive your health information in a format that you are able to access easily.